CshlSiepelLab/SimPol/README.md

 ## Setup Environment

-We provide three different approaches to set up the environment for SimPol, using either [Singularity](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html#) or [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) or [Docker] (https://docs.docker.com/get-started/).
+We provide three different approaches to set up the environment for SimPol, using either [Singularity](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html#) or [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/getting-started.html) or [Docker](https://docs.docker.com/get-started/).
 Pre-built debug and release executables can be found in the bin folder

 ### Singularity